-The statement of activities includes expenses in the amount of approximately \$5.0 million for the year ended June 30, 2012 for services provided under the terms of the agreement.
+The statement of activities includes expenses in the amount of approximately \$5.2 million and \$5.0 million for the year ended June 30, 2013 and 2012, respectively, for services provided under the terms of the agreement.

 13. NET ASSETS